What is Risk Management?

 Every financial decision — whether by an individual, organization, or business — involves risks.
 Financial risk management is the process of identifying, analyzing, and taking precautionary steps to reduce or avoid those risks as they relate to your family and your financial goals.

 Usually, the term “financial risk management” is associated with big corporations.
-But risk management is equally vital in personal finances and is a key component for ensuring that individual investor goals are achieved.
+But risk management is equally vital in personal finances and is a key component of individual investor goals.

 Disability insurance replaces a portion of an employee’s income when they can’t work because of an illness, injury, or disability.
 On average, disability insurance covers up to 60% of an employee’s earnings.